AZDeveloper777/FreeBSDDotNetGuide/BastilleJail_w_DotNet_MVC.md

 I.e. bastille create mvcjail 14.1-RELEASE 192.168.1.45 em0
 6. bastille stop <jail_name>
 7. nano /usr/local/bastille/jails/<jail_name>/jail.conf
 allow.mlock = 1 ;
+rctl {
+    jail:<jail_name>:memorylocked=2G;  # Limit locked memory to 2GB
+    jail:<jail_name>:memoryuse=4G;     # Example: Total memory usage capped at 4GB (optional)
+    }
+(in a production environment, you'll want to tune the rctl for each jail so that you have enough physical RAM avail for a physical lock that your application is happy but not so much that if all your jails decided to act poorly they could bork your system.
+Note that safe DotNet code , i.e. not using P/Invoke should, in theory, fail gracefully if it attempts to lock more physical RAM than it set by rctl.)

-8. bastille start <jail_name>
+9. bastille start <jail_name>
-9. bastille console <jail_name>
+10. bastille console <jail_name>
-10. pkg install nginx dotnet nano  (in the jail)
+11. pkg install nginx dotnet nano  (in the jail)
-11. sysrc nginx_enable="YES"
+12. sysrc nginx_enable="YES"
-12. dotnet –version  (in the jail and should return something like 8.0.106)
+13. dotnet –version  (in the jail and should return something like 8.0.106)
-13. dotnet new mvc -o /srv/testapp (in the jail)
+14. dotnet new mvc -o /srv/testapp (in the jail)
-14. cd /srv/testapp   (in the jail)
+15. cd /srv/testapp   (in the jail)
-15. dotnet build   (in the jail)
+16. dotnet build   (in the jail)
-16. nano /usr/local/etc/nginx/nginx.conf  (in the jail)
+17. nano /usr/local/etc/nginx/nginx.conf  (in the jail)
 Modify the first server block to look like:
 server {
     listen 80;